Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 place.

-This chapter does not describe this concept, but it does introduce us to a reference culture by repeatedly referencing it in the text and template
+This chapter does not describe this concept, but it does introduce us to a reference culture by repeatedly mentioning it in the text and template
 descriptions: that of Ordinary Townsfolk(TM).

 Ordinary Townsfolk are those people who live in Town under the rule of the